ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 <details>
 <summary>Show possible time formats: (<ins>klick to open</ins>)</summary>

+* In the custom-section (wrench-icon) of any datapoint you can configure time-format and time-display-format.
+If the datapoint contains time informations, these two parameters specify in which format the time is saved in the datapoint and how iQontrols displays the time to the user.
+* For the 'Date and Time'-Device these two settings can also be made in the device options inside the device-specific section.
+These will overwrite the settings made in the custom-section of the datapoint.
-In the device options, under the device-specific section, you can set the timeformat of your datapoint and how it is displayed.
-You can use the following tokens:
+* You can use the following tokens:

 |           |                                | Token              | Example                                                                      | Datapoint | Display                              | Picker                      |
 |----------:|-------------------------------:|--------------------|------------------------------------------------------------------------------|-----------|--------------------------------------|-----------------------------|